sap1ens/sap1ens-blog/source/_posts/2013-12-03-start-with-akka-lets-write-a-scraper.markdown

 [Typesafe Activator](http://typesafe.com/activator) is a beautiful tool to start Typesafe stack projects.
 It's [very easy](http://typesafe.com/platform/getstarted) to install.

-So, I've started project with Activator (just chose Scala + Akka template) and I've got ready-to-go application with Sbt, Scala, Akka and ability to run the app with another beautiful tool - [Typesafe Console](http://typesafe.com/platform/runtime/console).
+So, I've started project with Activator (just chose Scala + Akka template) and I've got a ready-to-go application with Sbt, Scala, Akka and ability to run the application with another beautiful tool - [Typesafe Console](http://typesafe.com/platform/runtime/console).

 ## Keep your stuff in Config

-Also, I put all my configuration stuff into [Typesafe Config](https://github.com/typesafehub/config) file (I've chose JSON format).
+Also, I put all my configuration stuff into the [Typesafe Config](https://github.com/typesafehub/config) file (I've chose JSON format).
 There are a list of cities/countries, Craigslist search query and some settings related to saving.

 ## ActorSystem